 NEFE's Fellows Program awards fellowships to current graduate students who have shown interest in working within the nonprofit sector.
-NEFE awards fellowships to individual students through their academic institution, or in rare occassions, will hire the student directly for the duration of their assigned project.
+NEFE awards fellowships to individual students through their academic institution, or in rare occasions, will hire the student directly for the duration of their assigned project.
 The purpose of NEFE's Fellows Program is to allow recipients to infuse their experiences, skills, and innovative ideas into existing NEFE projects and programs.

 How Fellows are Chosen

-Each year, NEFE indentifies up to four areas within the organization that would benefit from the work of a fellow.
+Each year, NEFE identifies up to four areas within the organization that would benefit from the work of a fellow.
 Past assignments have been in the areas of government affairs, social services, journalism, and project scaling.
 Once these projects are identified, NEFE reaches out to graduate schools within the United States to help identify qualified, exemplar students.
 Once these candidates are identified, they are asked to submit a cover letter, résumé, and references.
 This is then followed by a thorough interview process, which concludes in candidate selection.

 In order to be considered for a fellowship opportunity, candidates must be: